Croatian Spring: SKH factions

 Throughout, the SKH's central economic demand was that Croatia be permitted to retain more of its foreign currency earnings.
 To this end, the SKH maintained good relations with counterparts from Slovenia and Macedonia, and also attempted to secure the support of the League of Communists of Kosovo.
 Due to its rejection of the SKH's economic agenda, the SKS was dismissed as "unionist" by the SKH despite Nikezić's support for other reforms.
 The SKH also opposed the under-representation of Croats in the police, security forces, and the military, as well as in political and economic institutions in Croatia as well as across Yugoslavia.
 The predominance of Serbs in these positions led to widespread calls for their replacement by Croats.
 At the federal level, Serbs represented about 39 percent of the Yugoslav population, while Croats accounted for about 19 percent.
 Serbs were over-represented and Croats under-represented in the civil service by a factor of two, accounting for 67 percent and nine percent of civil servants, respectively.
-Similarly, Serbs made up between 60–70 percent of the officer corps of the Yugoslav People's Army (JNA).
+Similarly, Serbs made up 60–70 percent of the officer corps of the Yugoslav People's Army (JNA).
 In Croatia alone, Serbs represented about 15 percent of the population, but accounted for nearly one-quarter of the SKH's members and more than one-half of the police force.